-In accordance with the precautionary principle, GTP certified companies (or certified against the EFISC-GTP Code 4.0, scope G and F), must be vigilant and assess the possible aflatoxin risk when purchasing/selling maize, especially from countries not listed in Annex 2.
+In accordance with the precautionary principle, EFISC-GTP certified companies (code 4.0) for the scope D, G and F, must be vigilant and assess the possible aflatoxin risk when purchasing/selling maize for food and feed use and co-products, especially from countries not listed in Annex 2 and 3.
 In case of doubt about the country of cultivation (country of cultivation is unknown or not known with certainty), 100% monitoring applies until otherwise classified.

-The latest version of the Annex 2 List of countries, published on the EFISC-GTP website, is the valid version.
+The latest version of the Annex 2 and 3 List of countries (valid for material to be used as feed and food), published on the EFISC-GTP website, is the valid version